 - Towel: I use an REI Large pack towel.

 - Sandals: Teva Hurricane 4s (Amazon).
 I used these as shoes for the refuges and hotels in the evening.
-Most refuges provide slippers for use inside; most hotels do not.
+Most refuges provided Crocs for use inside; most hotels did not.
 The Tevas also doubled as my plan for shoes for crossing any rocky streams, though sufficient bridges were in place that this turned out to be unnecessary.

 - Cameras.
 Right before this trip, I switched to an Olympus OMD EM-5 Mark II (Amazon), which I normally carried on a Peak Design Capture Clip (Amazon).
 Not completely confident in it yet, I also carried my old RX100.
 I also carried a charger and spare battery for the Olympus; the RX100 supported in-camera charging via USB.